Canto digital asset management alternatives: which DAM should you pick?

 Bynder - an alternative to Brandfolder for enterprise brands

 Bynder is another digital asset management tool that’s ideal for enterprise businesses.
 It’s one of the most well-known DAM systems on the market and is used by brands like Zendesk and Boohoo.
+Bynder also offers professional services for batch importing and exporting of metadata, which can be a valuable support option when built-in capabilities are lacking.
 Bynder is especially useful if you’re a large company who needs to deploy digital media files to locations all over the world.
 For a basic package, Bynder will set you back around $450 a month.

 Take a look at Barney’s post for a full comparison of Bynder